ClickCease

 Another positive aspect of seeking medical attention is that your injuries will be professionally documented in association with your dog bite or attack incident.
 If you ever plan on taking legal action, not having your injuries documented can become a massive issue.

-Once you are in the litigation process and are unable to prove that your injuries happened when they happened, associate your injuries to the incident and make links tying everything together into one experience readily available for the court, mediators, insurance adjusters, and lawyers, you have a high chance of losing your case.
-If you want to take legal action, make sure you have everything you need to win a case.
+Once you are in the litigation process and are unable to prove that your injuries happened when they happened, associate your injuries with the incident and make links tying everything together into one experience readily available for the court, mediators, insurance adjusters, and lawyers, you have a high chance of losing your case.
+If you intend to take legal action, ensure you have all the necessary evidence to support your case.

 If You've Been Attacked By a Dog